htho/CEEPROM/README.md

 ```

 ###Initialization
 `void format()` deletes all chunks.
 This is needed to initailize the EEPROM for first usage.
-So its not called at the beginning of each sketch.
-Instead its called once, in order to initialize the board for using CEEPROM in the future.

 ## #define Macros
 Some `#define` macros can be used to adjust the functionality.
 For basic usage, none of them are needed.